-Coronary artery disease
+Coronary artery disease (CAD)

-Your coronary arteries can become narrowed or blocked by formation of plaque which is calcium and fatty deposits (cholesterol).
-Shortage of supply in fuel causes pain in the chest, throat, jaw, arms or between the shoulder blades (angina), shortness of breath and nausea.
+Your coronary arteries can become narrowed or blocked by formation of atherosclerosis (plaque), which is calcium and fatty deposits (cholesterol).
+Poor fuel supply to the heart muscle can cause discomfort in the chest, throat, jaw, arms or between the shoulder blades (angina), shortness of breath and nausea.
 In more severe cases, it may cause a heart attack, heart failure or heart rhythm abnormalities.